emilyfuhrman/emilyfuhrman.github.io/_posts/2013-04-02-ephemeral-data.md

   - static
   - notation
 ---
 Car horns in Greenpoint from 18:44-19:29 on Sunday, April 14th, 2013.
-Experimenting with notation and vertical time.
+An experiment with notation and vertical time.